 Escape ramps have been built on many steep mountain downgrades.
-Escape ramps are made to stop runaway vehicles safely without injuring drivers and passengers.
-Escape ramps use a long bed of loose, soft material to slow a runaway vehicle, sometimes in combination with an upgrade.
+They are made to stop runaway vehicles safely without injuring drivers and passengers.
+Escape ramps use a long bed of loose soft material to slow a runaway vehicle, sometimes in combination with an upgrade.

 Know escape ramp locations on your route.
-Signs show drivers where ramp are located.
+Signs show drivers where ramps are located.
 Escape ramps save lives, equipment and cargo.
+Use them if you lose your brakes.

 - 1. What factors determine your selection of a "safe" speed when going down a long, steep downgrade? - 2.
 Why should you be in the proper gear before starting down a hill? - 3.
 Describe the proper braking technique when going down a long, steep downgrade. - 4.
 What type of vehicles can get stuck on a railroad-highway crossing? - 5.
-How long does it take for a typical tractor-trailer unit to clear a double track?
+How long does it take for a typical tractortrailer unit to clear a double track?

-These questions may be on the test.
-If you can't answer them all, re-read subsections 2.15 and 2.16.
+These questions may be on your test.
+If you are unable to answer them all, re-read subsections 2.15 and 2.16.

-2.17 - Driving Emergencies
+2.17 Driving Emergencies

 Traffic emergencies occur when two vehicles are about to collide.
-Vehicle emergencies occur when tires, brakes, or other critical parts fail.
+Vehicle emergencies occur when tires, brakes or other critical parts fail.
 Following the safety practices in this manual can help prevent emergencies.
 But if an emergency does happen, your chances of avoiding a crash depend upon how well you take action.
 Actions you can take are discussed below.